Holographic duality for Ising CFT with boundary: Duality for the Ising BCFT

 \subsection{Disk Partition Function}

 As reviewed in section \ref{sec:review}, in the semi-classical regime, the AdS/BCFT duality suggests a relationship between the brane tension and boundary entropy \eqref{eq:bdryent}.
 This relation can already be extracted from studying the theory on the disk.
 If our conjectured duality is true in the quantum regime of $c=3\ell_{AdS}/2G_N<1$, then a similar relation should hold.
-In particular, for the half-space model the with a single brane, we expect
+In particular, for the half-space model the with a single brane, we expect the boundary entropy to be

-Here $l\ell_{AdS}$ is the AdS radius which we fix to be $1$ from now on, $T_a$ is the RS brane tension for boundary condition $a$, and $\log g_a$ is the boundary entropy in the BCFT with boundary condition $a$.
+Here $\ell_{AdS}$ is the AdS radius which we fix to be $1$ from now on, $T_a$ is the RS brane tension for boundary condition $a$, and $\log g_a$ is the boundary entropy in the BCFT with boundary condition $a$.
 In particular for $c=1/2$, we have

 The boundary state associate with $\sigma$ corresponds brane to a tensionless brane.
 The other two tensions are degenerate and negative.

 Negative tension branes are problematic if we think of them as fluctuating objects.
 The worldvolume scalar (or radion) representing transverse motion of the brane would have a negative kinetic term; the energy of the brane would be unbounded from below as the surface of the brane becomes arbitrarily rough.
 The way to avoid this is to declare the brane not to be an fluctuating object, but merely is a fixed defect that carries energy density which can deform the spacetime around it.
 Examples of such defects are orbifolds in string theory, which are fixed planes of a symmetry projection that removes states from the spectrum odd under the symmetry.
 It is quite common to require RS branes to be non-fluctuating orbifolds (as in the original RS1 model \cite{Randall:1999ee}), so this is not an unreasonable solution.
 While the zero tension brane (and the positive tension branes we will find in the tricritical Ising generalization) could in principle be fluctuating objects, self-consistency of the constructions seems to require to treat all branes on an equal footing and so we will treat all branes as not fluctuating.